Bad Bugs Slideshow: Identifying Bugs and Their Bites

 Black widow spider bites may cause stabbing pain in the bite area, but they can also be painless.
 Look for one or two red fang marks, redness, tenderness, and a nodule at the bite site.
 Severe muscle cramps, nausea, vomiting, seizure, and a rise in blood pressure may follow soon after.
 Get medical care immediately.
 Anti-venom medicine is available.
 If possible, bring the spider with you for positive identification.

 Hiding in attics and closets -- in Midwestern and Southern states -- that's where you'll find brown recluse spiders.
 The spiders range in color from yellowish-tan to dark brown, with darker legs.
-Their venom is extremely toxic, and their bite can cause serious wounds and infection.
-Yet you may not feel their bite.
+Their venom is toxic, and their bite can sometimes cause serious wounds and infection.
+Yet you may not even feel their bite until later.

 Brown Recluse Spider Bites

-When the brown recluse bites, it is often painless -- then skin reddens, turns white, develops a red "bull's–eye," blisters, and becomes painful.
-These bites can be deadly in rare cases.
-Get medical care immediately.
+When the brown recluse bites, it is often painless -- then skin may redden, turn white, blister, and becomes painful.
+Sometimes an ulcer forms.
+These bites can be deadly in extremely rare cases.
+Get medical care if you have been bitten by a spider.
 If you can, bring the spider with you for positive identification.

 Head Lice: Itchy!